 For beam-to-beam contact, the thickness effect is accounted for through the contact and target radii.
 Therefore, KEYOPT(11) (which is used for the surface-to-surface contact elements to include or exclude thickness effects) is not used for CONTA176.

 For CONTA176, KEYOPT(3) determines the type of beam-to-beam contact as follows:

-Use KEYOPT(3) = 0 or 2 to model external contact between parallel beams or internal contact between beams (a beam inside a hollow beam or a pipe inside a pipe).
+Use KEYOPT(3) = 0 to model external contact between parallel beams or internal contact between beams (a beam inside a hollow beam or a pipe inside a pipe).
 For this case, the sign of the target radius, R1, will determine whether you are modeling parallel beams (R1 > 0) or a beam inside a beam (R1 < 0).

 For CONTA176, the contact normal is uniquely defined and is perpendicular to both the contact and the target surfaces (two contacting beams).
 Real constant TOLS is used to add a small tolerance that will internally extend the edge of the target surface.
 TOLS is useful for problems where contact nodes are likely to lie on the edge of the target (as at symmetry planes or for models generated in a node-to-node contact pattern).
 In these situations, the contact node may repeatedly slip off the target surface and be completely out of contact, resulting in convergence difficulties from oscillations.

 Units for TOLS are percent (1.0 implies a 1.0% increase in the target edge length).
 A small value of TOLS will usually prevent this situation from occurring.
 The default value is 10 for small deflection and 2 for large deflection (NLGEOM,ON).